George Alexander Hamilton

-Political career

 Hamilton was seated as a member of parliament (MP) for Dublin City on 13 April 1835, after a successful election petition.
 He represented this constituency until he was defeated in the general election of 1837.
 Hamilton was subsequently elected one of the MPs for Dublin University at a by-election on 10 February 1843 and continued to represent the seat until he resigned in January 1859.

 He occupied the political post of Financial Secretary to the Treasury in the first (from 2 March 1852 until 17 December 1852) and second ministries of the Earl of Derby (2 March 1858 to January 1859).
 Hamilton was appointed Assistant Secretary to the Treasury in 1859 and Permanent Secretary to the Treasury in 1867.
 These were the most senior civil service posts in the Treasury at that time, and Hamilton continued to serve until 1870.
 He was made a member of the Privy Council of Ireland on 7 August 1869.